michaelbrusegard/tabline.wez/README.md

 You will get an object like the `color_overrides` object above, but with the addition of a scheme property (the scheme property is the scheme object from WezTerm with every color found there).

 > [!TIP]
-> This can be useful when creatting your own components or extensions and you want to use the same colors as the current theme
+> This can be useful when creating your own components or extensions and you want to use the same colors as the current theme

 ---